shehrozbashir546/Carla-Object-Detection/README.md

 YOLOv5, YOLOv7 and YOLOv8 are trained and used for real time inference inside CARLA.

-Jupyter contains the notebooks used in this implementation
+Jupyter contains the notebooks used in this implementation.
+Src file contains the same code but added in case jupyter isnt one's cup of tea.

 For YOLOv5, OpenCV DNN is used to load the weights